ghislainv/deforestation-maps-Mada/README.md

 This repository includes the R script and data used to derive the results of the following article:

-**Vieilledent G., C. Grinand, F. A. Rakotomalala, R. Ranaivosoa, J.-R. Rakotoarijaona, T. F. Allnutt, and F. Achard.** Combining global tree cover loss data with historical national forest-cover maps to look at six decades of deforestation and forest fragmentation in Madagascar.
+**Vieilledent G., C. Grinand, F. A. Rakotomalala, R. Ranaivosoa, J.-R. Rakotoarijaona, T. F. Allnutt, and F. Achard.** Combining global tree cover loss data with historical national forest-cover maps to look at six decades of deforestation and forest fragmentation in Madagascar. _bioRxiv_.
+147827. \[DOI: [10.1101/147827](https://doi.org/10.1101/147827)\].

 ## Reproducibility of the results

 The results of the study are fully reproducible running the R/GRASS script `deforestmap.R`.
-Data used for the analysis are downloaded from Zenodo: \[DOI: [10.5281/zenodo.1118955](https://doi.org/10.5281/zenodo.1118955)\].
+Data used for the analysis can be downloaded from Zenodo: \[DOI: [10.5281/zenodo.1118955](https://doi.org/10.5281/zenodo.1118955)\].

 ## File and folder description